Merlin Minshall: Life

-At the outbreak of World War II, he was recalled to duty as part of the RNVR where he had a varied career, including working for Ian Fleming.
-Initially he was a watchkeeper in the Admiralty operations room in London.
-In early 1940 he was a major participant in the failed scheme to block the Danube in Rumania to disrupt German oil imports, working under diplomatic cover as British Vice Consul in Bucharest.
+At the outbreak of World War II, he was recalled to duty as part of the RNVR, where he had a varied career, including working for Ian Fleming.
+Initially, he was a watchkeeper in the Admiralty operations room in London.
+In early 1940, he was a major participant in the failed scheme to block the Danube in Romania to disrupt German oil imports, working under diplomatic cover as British Vice Consul in Bucharest.
 Later, in November 1940, leading a joint NID/SOE team Minshall ran Operation Shamrock, where a commandeered fishing smack was used as an observation platform for monitoring German U-boat traffic in the Gironde estuary.
-Minshall was Mentioned in Dispatches for his part commanding that operation.
+Minshall was Mentioned in Dispatches for his part in commanding that operation.

 Subsequently, he ran a section at HMS Flowerdown, using direction finding and transmitter analysis ("Z machines") to identify the positions of individual ships.
 As such, during May 1941 he played a part in the hunt for the Bismarck.
 Posted to Fiji, he managed to get his posting changed to New Zealand, where he worked on various intelligence projects, including establishing a Z machine intercept station at Rapuara near Blenheim.
 Recalled to the UK, he was landed in occupied Yugoslavia as officer in charge of the Allied Naval Mission to Tito in Yugoslavia.

 Minshall was married four times, the first to Elizabeth Dorothy Magdalene Loveday, from whom he was divorced in 1935.
-His second wife was Isolde Llewellyn, his third Janine Paulette Sergent of Lyons and fourth Christina Marjorie Zambra, great niece of the Scottish artist Harrington Mann, with whom he had four sons Peter, Matthew, Luke and Timothy.
+His second wife was Isolde Llewellyn, his third Janine Paulette Sergent of Lyons and fourth Christina Marjorie Zambra, great niece of the Scottish artist Harrington Mann, with whom he had four sons, Peter, Matthew, Luke and Timothy.